Agile Project Management

 Agile project manager is not the 'boss' of the software development team.
 Rather, this function facilitates and coordinates the activities and resources required for quality and speedy software development.

-Following are the responsibilities of an agile project management function.
-From one project to another, these responsibilities can slightly change and become interpreted differently.
+The responsibilities of an agile project management function are given below.
+From one project to another, these responsibilities can slightly change and are interpreted differently.

-Responsible of maintaining the agile values and practices in the project team.
+Responsible for maintaining the agile values and practices in the project team.